jminnier/nhanes_cvd/report_annotated.md

 DEMO\_H survey
 --------------

-Here, we obtain the demographic variables.
+Here, we obtain the demographic variables from the [demo survey](https://wwwn.cdc.gov/nchs/nhanes/2013-2014/demo_h.htm).
 This also contains all the survey design variables

 ``` r
 # https://wwwn.cdc.gov/nchs/nhanes/2013-2014/demo_h.htm